njange/AWS-REST-API/README.md

 Go back to the DynamoDB console and navigate to your "employee_info" table.

 You should see the newly created employee entries with their corresponding data.
-(Screenshot 3: View Employee Data in DynamoDB)

 ## Conclusion